inaos/iron-array/README.md

 miniconda3.
 In particular, one can install LLVM from the numba channel, and MKL and SVML from Intel channel in a cross-platform portable way with:

-    $ conda install -c numba llvmdev==10.0.1  # LLVM
+    $ conda install -c numba 'llvmdev<11'
-    $ conda install -c intel mkl-include      # MKL
+    $ conda install -c intel mkl-include
-    $ conda install -c intel mkl-static       # MKL
+    $ conda install -c intel mkl-static
     $ conda install -c intel icc_rt    # SVML

-Beware: currently we only support LLVM 10, which is the one that is supported by llvmlite, and we strongly suggest to use conda for installing  that package via conda (`llvmdev`).
-In particular, we discourage the use of native libraries in the system (either using `apt`, `brew` or any other packager).
+Beware: currently ironArray only supports LLVM 10.
+Also, we strongly suggest to use the numba channel with conda/mamba for installing the LLVM package.
+In particular, we discourage the use of native LLVM libraries in the system (either using `apt`, `brew` or any other packager), even if they are installing LLVM 10 (the numba team seems to be doing a great job in packaging).

 ### Windows